open-nest-africa/website/README.md

 OpenNest-Africa is a beginner-friendly, community-driven space designed to:

-- Provide resources to help you make your first contribution.
+- Provide [Link to resources](./Resources/) to help you make your first contribution to OpenSource.
 - Support all roles—from coding to documentation, design, and more.
 - Guide you step-by-step through your open-source journey.
 - Foster inclusivity, welcoming contributors of all backgrounds and skill levels.

 ---

-### 🛠️ How to Get Started
+### 🌱 How to Contribute to OpenNest

-- Explore Resources – Start with our beginner guides in the resources/ folder.
+Every contribution counts at OpenNest no matter how little:

+- Explore our [Link to Contributing](./Contributing.md/) to get started with your first conrtibution.
 - Find a Beginner Task – Look for issues tagged good first issue.
-- Join the Conversation – Participate in GitHub Discussions.
-- Ask for Help – We're here to support you!

----

-### 🌱 How You Can Contribute

-- Every contribution counts!
-You can:
-- Share resources you’ve found useful.
 - Create an issue or pull request to suggest improvements.
 - Help others by answering questions or joining discussions.
+- Share resources you’ve found useful.
+- Ask for Help – We're here to support you!

 ---

 ### 💌 Our Values

 We believe in collaboration, kindness, and learning.
 At OpenNest, everyone is welcome, whether you're a first-timer or experienced contributor.
-Please review our Code of Conduct to help us maintain a respectful and inclusive space.
+Please review our [Link to Code of Conduct](./Code_Of_Conduct.md) to help us maintain a respectful and inclusive space.